cloud-gov/cg-site/_docs/ops/customer-support.md

 ## Support documentation for ongoing customer requests

-For customer tickets and requests that involve considering modification of cloud.gov infrastructure and/or require more than 1 business day towards developing a solution/answer to a customer request, a GitHub issue/ticket will be started.
+For customer tickets and requests that involve considering modification of Cloud.gov infrastructure and/or require more than 1 business day towards developing a solution/answer to a customer request, a GitHub issue/ticket will be started.

 ## Monitor \#cg-support